FriendlyUser/astro-tech-blog/src/pages/posts/tech/react/search_on_webpage.md

 ---
 tags: ['react', 'context']
 title: Options to implement search on your website
-description: Explaining the use of react context to manage state
+description: Options to implement search on your website
 pubDate: Fri, 15 December 2024
 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/481242631.png